formlio/forml/docs/io.rst

 -------------------

 To achieve data access independence, ForML introduces a concept of *catalogized schemas*.
-Instead of implementing direct operations on specific data source instances, the :doc:`dsl/index` used to define the input data ETL refers only to abstract data *schemas*.
+Instead of implementing direct operations on specific data source instances, the :doc:`dsl` used to define the input data ETL refers only to abstract data *schemas*.
 It is then the responsibility of the *platform* to resolve the requested schemas (and the whole ETL queries specified on top of that) mapping them to actual datasources hosted in the particular runtime environment.